ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

 Token scope mask over RBAC system
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The scope of an OAuth 2 token is a space-separated string composed of valid scope keywords, 'read' and 'write'.
 These keywords are configurable and used to specify permission level of the authenticated API client.
-Read and write scopes provide a mask layer over the Role-Based Access Control (RBAC) permission system of climber.
+Read and write scopes provide a mask layer over the Role-Based Access Control (RBAC) permission system of ascender.
 Specifically, a 'write' scope gives the authenticated user the full permissions the RBAC system provides, while a 'read' scope gives the authenticated user only read permissions the RBAC system provides.
 Note that 'write' implies 'read' as well.

 For example, if you have administrative permissions to a job template, you can view, modify, launch, and delete the job template if authenticated via session or basic authentication.
 In contrast, if you are authenticated using OAuth 2 token, and the related token scope is 'read', you can only view, but not manipulate or launch the job template, despite being an administrator.
 If the token scope is 'write' or 'read write', you can take full advantage of the job template as its administrator.